yamatokataoka/xroad-drive/README.md

 ## Development

-The docker compose creates development environment.
+The docker compose creates the development environment.

 On the project directory,